Close

 Law students sometimes choose to become legal advocates as a way to gain valuable experience.
 Legal advocates typically must pass a background investigation, be drug tested, and receive on-the-job training once hired.

-Some legal advocates are unpaid and choose to volunteer their time for a cause that is important to them.
 These volunteer roles can lead to paying advocacy jobs, based on experience, and are not typically listed in one central location.
 Instead, they are part of a network that allows advocates to move on to paid positions once they have spent time volunteering.